 These are the specific signals to look for when any message, server invite, or website claims to offer something from MrBeast.

 It arrived unsolicited.
-Real giveaways from MrBeast are announced on his verified YouTube, Instagram, and X accounts โ€” not through Discord DMs from friends, random server announcements, or bots.
+Real giveaways from MrBeast are announced on his verified YouTube, Instagram, and X accounts, not through Discord DMs from friends, random server announcements, or bots.
 If you did not enter something and are being told you won, you did not win.

 There is a countdown timer.
 Artificial urgency is the scammer's primary tool.
 A legitimate prize does not expire in ten minutes.
-The timer exists to stop you from pausing to verify whether the offer is real.
+The timer exists to stop you pausing to verify whether the offer is real.

 The URL is not an official MrBeast domain.
-MrBeast's actual websites and social accounts are easily verifiable.
-Scam sites use domains that sound related โ€” including variations of "beast," "mrbeast," or "beastgames" โ€” but are not the real thing.
-Look at the full URL carefully before clicking anything.
+MrBeast's actual websites and social accounts are easy to verify.
+Scam sites use domains that sound related, including variations of "beast," "mrbeast," or "beastgames," but they aren't the real thing.
+Check the full URL before clicking anything.

 It is asking you to complete surveys or sign up for services.
 No real giveaway requires you to subscribe to five other services, enter your card details for a "small shipping fee," or complete a chain of offers.
 These are all mechanisms for monetising your data or charging you directly.